-Note: The figure shows the two-stage least squares (2SLS) relationship between the World Bank rule of law index and the two measures of technology used above: (log) TFP in 2010 and the advanced technology index based on export composition.
-The left panel uses the World Bank rule of law measure averaged between 2008 and 2011, and the right panel uses the same measure averaged between 2019 and 2022.
-The 2SLS estimates, shown in the figure, are obtained by instrumenting the rule of law index with (log) potential settler mortality as in AJR (2001).
+Notes: This figure shows the two-stage least squares relationship between the World Bank Rule of Law index and (log) GDP per capita in the sample of former European colonies.
+The 2SLS estimate shown in the figure is obtained by instrumenting the Rule of Law index with (log) potential settler mortality as in AJR (2001), and the first-stage relationship is shown in Figure 4.
+GDP per capita is PPP-adjusted and is averaged over 2019-2023, from the World Bank, and the Rule of Law index is also from the World Bank and is averaged over 2019-2022.
 Potential settler mortality estimates are from AJR (2001).
-The $R^2$ is computed as $1 - SS{res}/SS{tot}$ , where $SS{res}$ is the residual sum of squares from the 2SLS and $SS{tot}$ is the total sum of squares of the dependent variable.
+The $R^2$ is computed as $1 - SS{res}/SS{tot}$ , where $SS{res}$ is the residual sum of squares from the 2SLS and $SS{tot}$ is the total sum of squares of log GDP per capita.

-2 The Rest of the Paper
+I. The Rest of the Paper

-The remainder of this paper discusses why technology-how it is developed, its direction and the efficiency of its use and adoption-is intimately linked to institutions, and how this explains the patterns shown in Figures 5 and 6.
+The remainder of this paper discusses why technology-how it is developed, its direction, and the efficiency of its use and adoption-is intimately linked to institutions, and how this explains the patterns shown in Figures 5 and 6.